-The following description of The Toro Company Retirement Plan ("Plan"), formerly known as The Toro Company Investment, Savings and Employee Stock Ownership Plan, is provided for general information purposes only.
+The following description of The Toro Company Retirement Plan ("Plan") is provided for general information purposes only.
 Current and former employees ("Participants") of The Toro Company ("Company" or "Plan Administrator") and its related companies that adopt the Plan should refer to the Plan document, amended and restated effective January 1, 2016, for a more complete description of the Plan's provisions.